The present perfect continuous expresses action that started in the past and is still happening now or has just finished.

 - Where have you been?
 I have been playing football.

-4. Present perfect continuous and verbs of mental process
+4. Notes on verbs of mental process

 - I have always liked the way you teach.
 I have always been liking the way you teach.